LoveCany/WSB-TMSR6/readme.md

 # README

+## Usage Steps

+1. Change `HostFolder` in configuration file `tmsr.wsb` to where you want to map in your host system.
+If you want to use `Videos` folder in your user document, please change `%HomePath%` directly to absolute path.

+2. Open sandbox by the configuration file, and pull installation batch in `scripts` folder to sandbox.

+3. Execute installtion by running the batch file.

 ## For Users Outside China Mainland

 Due to network reasons, direct connection to `raw.githubusercontent.com` is blocked in China Mainland.
 So I change the domain in command to an reverse proxy `fastgit.org` in sandbox configuration.
 If there is no problem, you can replace it to get better experience.